CodingZeal/react-boilerplate/README.md

 ## ESLINT Configuration

-Included in `package.json` are eslint and supporting modules.
-We include our own eslint configuration as a dependency; [eslint-config-zeal](https://github.com/CodingZeal/eslint-config-zeal).
+Included in `package.json` are [eslint](https://github.com/eslint/eslint) and supporting modules.
+Included is also Zeal's eslint configuration as a dependency; [eslint-config-zeal](https://github.com/CodingZeal/eslint-config-zeal).
 The various build and dev scripts will use these configurations including of course the `lint` script.
-We do also recommend that if you are using an editor or IDE that supports lint plugins that you install those plugins.
-For the Atom editor we currently use the "[linter](https://atom.io/packages/linter)" and [linter-eslint](https://atom.io/packages/linter-eslint) plugins.
+It is also recommended that if you are using an editor or IDE that supports lint plugins that you install those plugins for the benefit of realtime linting.
+For the Atom editor please see the [linter](https://atom.io/packages/linter) and [linter-eslint](https://atom.io/packages/linter-eslint) plugins.

 ## Recipes